top of page

 Cookie-cutter voice lessons are great... if you want to sound like everyone else.
 Wouldn't you want a voice coach that doesn't train away the magic in your voice?

-A Different Approach
+A Different Approach to Vocal Coaching

 In contrast, my teaching philosophy centers on celebrating what makes each singer unique.
 Every voice tells a story, and my role is to help uncover and amplify that story.
 By listening—truly listening—I create lessons and audition material that reflect a singer’s individuality and aspirations.